splunk/public-o11y-docs/gdi/get-data-in/compute/windows.rst

 - Configure the Collector.
 See :ref:`otel-configuration`.
 - Learn about the Collector commands.
 See :ref:`otel-commands`.
 - Troubleshoot Collector issues.
 See :ref:`otel-troubleshooting`.
+- For a list of host and application monitors that you can deploy in your Windows environment, see :ref:`monitor-data-sources`.